Arbitrage theory in a market of stochastic dimension: Market with continuous, positive price process

 \textbf{Part B:} We shall prove two claims.
 We first show that there exist a collection of processes $\eta^{(k, n)}_i$ for every $(k, n) \in \N^2$, $i = [n]$ and a process $L \in \mathcal{M}^{\bot}_{loc}(M)$ such that each $\eta^{(k, n)}_i$ is $M^{k, n}_i$-integrable and the local martingale $V$ admits a decomposition

 In order to prove this claim, we shall use the Kunita-Watanabe decomposition~(KWD) repeatedly in a manner of `double induction'.
-First, we apply KWD to the stopped local martingale $V^{\tau_1}$ such that there exist a $M^{1, 1}_1$-integrable process $\eta^{(1, 1)}_1$ and a local martingale $L^{\{1, 1\}}$ with $L^{\{1, 1\}}(0) = 0$ satisfying the identities
+First, we take a localizing sequence of stopping times $(\tau_{k})_{k \in \mathbb{N}}$ for the local martingale $V$, and apply KWD to the stopped local martingale $V^{\tau_1}$ such that there exist a $M^{1, 1}_1$-integrable process $\eta^{(1, 1)}_1$ and a local martingale $L^{\{1, 1\}}$ with $L^{\{1, 1\}}(0) = 0$ satisfying the identities

 We next apply KWD to the local martingale $L^{\{1, 1\}}$ to obtain the identities